 Header image courtesy of The University of Hong Kong Libraries

 Taxis are a staple in most countries, offering starry-eyed tourists a break from navigating foreign transport systems, exhausted parents lugging groceries and children, or the giddy group of friends returning home after a night out.
-And yet, nowhere else is the image of an iconic “taxi” as integrated into the global image of a city as in Hong Kong, with photos and caricatures of the famous red and green taxis adorning Etsy shops and Instagram hashtags.
+And yet, nowhere else is the image of an iconic taxi as integrated into the global impression of a city as in Hong Kong, with photos and caricatures of the famous red and green cabs adorning Etsy shops and Instagram hashtags.

 But how did Hong Kong’s tri-coloured taxi system come to be?
 In an era of mobile-ordered rides and carshares, how has Hong Kong’s taxi system stayed as busy and intact?
 And most importantly, how did taxis become such an iconic image in the eyes of foreigners and Hongkongers abroad?
 To answer that, let’s take a drive down memory lane!

 The usage of private point-to-point travel is not new, with plenty of imagery and recreation of carriages and horses dawning literature and pop culture across the globe.
 Prior to the introduction of buses, minibuses, and the MTR, colonial-era Hong Kong relied solely on sedan chairs.
 Being able to afford the luxury of such a mode of transportation was a sign of status for civil officers in particular, and thus, chair-bearers would park around hotels and wharves, waiting for wealthy patrons, with their charges displayed.